 I think the SMS is a great school.
 My daughter is very happy there.
 She is learning a lot in different areas from social studies to science to music!
 The children are kind hearted and not mean.
 Besides school many kids are into theater music singing math club sports and therefore keep themselves busy and away from trouble.
 I would like to see more communication between teachers and parents but I still would highly recommend this school.

 Sharon Middle School is a public middle school in Town of Sharon.
 The principal of Sharon Middle School is Kevin O'Rourke.
-809 students attend Sharon Middle School and identify as White, non-Hispanic; Black, non-Hispanic; and Multiracial.
-8% of the 809 students here have subsidized lunches.
-The ratio of students to teachers at Sharon Middle School is 13:1.
-O'Donnell Middle School is one of the nearest middle schools.
+809 children attend Sharon Middle School and are mostly White, non-Hispanic; Black, non-Hispanic; and Multiracial.
+8% of the 809 students here get reduced lunch prices.
+The student to teacher ratio at Sharon Middle School is 13:1.
+Striar Hebrew Academy is one of the nearest middle schools.

 |Native American or Native Alaskan||0%||0.06%|

 |Students eligible for free or reduced-price lunch program||8%||4%|

 This school is one of the WORST. my son has a mild form of A.D.D.
 So they put him in the special ed rooms. in our last school he was on a princables list for getting 100% on every test and worksheet.
 Now he has straight f's and is going through a severe depression.
 My son is very bright he has been recording his own music for 4 years now and hes only 14 he was going to get a scholarship to the boston school of arts but thanks to sharon schools his dreams have been shattered